Bartholdi Park and Fountain

 Across Independence Avenue from the U.S. Botanic Garden Conservatory

-In 2008 the Architect of the Capitol began a complete restoration of the fountain and its basin.
-The restoration is the first complete deconstruction and restoration since 1927.
+From 2008 to 2011, the Architect of the Capitol performed a complete restoration of the fountain and its basin.
+The restoration was the fountain’s first complete deconstruction and restoration since 1927.
 The restoration was commissioned to address corrosion and excessive wear to the fountain and included repairing deteriorated metal, replacing interior mechanical and electrical components and replacing the lighting with new energy-efficient fixtures true to the style of the fountain’s original glass sconces.
-The fountain also received modern improvements energy efficient pumps and motors, a new water treatment and filtration system and a zinc coating to preserve the original cast-iron of the fountain that dates back to 1876.
+The fountain also received modern improvements such as energy efficient pumps and motors, a new water treatment and filtration system and a zinc coating to preserve the original cast-iron of the fountain that dates back to 1876.